-Based on Dr. Deir’s sharing and teaching, Dr. Tan immediately started to change her lifestyle and started living along the principles of ‘let food be your medicine’.
+Based on Dr. Deir’s sharing and teaching, Dr. Tan immediately started to change her lifestyle and started living along the principles of ‘let food be your medicine, and medicine your food’.
 Within a few months changes to her physical state were apparent.
 Her amazing recovery became the catalyst for Dr. Tan’s intensive research into natural healing over the next few decades.

 Her transformed life led to her having two more children, a Doctorate in Natural Healing, and a practice in Naturopathy.
 She took it upon herself to share her knowledge with others and to create a platform where the benefits of her life’s work could be made available to those who are eager to lay a firm foundation for a healthier life, a revitalised body, and a renewed mind.